lazybytez/custom-eggs/eggs/caddy-php/README.md

 Just import the .json in the **Nests** section of Pterodactyl.

 ### Configuration
-As the configuration of a webserver can be tough, the egg will create a default `Caddyfile` file.
+As the configuration of a webserver can be tough, the egg will create a default `Caddyfile` file under `/home/container/.runtime/caddy`.
-This default configuration file disables the admin area and provides the configuration to serve static files out of the automatically created `www` directory.
+This default configuration file provides the configuration to serve an application from the automatically created `www` directory.

-You MUST adjust the port in the `Caddyfile` file manually.
-The port should match your allocated port.
+Depending on your application, you might have to adjust the `root` path in the webserver configuration.

-You can allocate additional ports and host mutliple sites using a single server.
-This will **always** require properly setup ports in the `Caddyfile` file.
+Note that configuration done in the `.runtime` directory needs to be backed up, as the directory is recreated upon reinstallation.

 **Note about ports**
 The user that Pterodactyl is using is called "container" and has no root privileges.